kedar-1/spark-standalone-cluster-jupyter/Readme.md

 ## Data Files
-If you would like to import data files into pyspark, please make sure you have them located both on the cluster and your local drive **by the same path**.
+If you would like to import data files into PySpark, please make sure you have them located both on the cluster and your local drive **by the same path**.

 Default path is: ```/opt/spark/data/```.

 ## Jupyter Notebook
-First, you have to install all the requirements to run Spark on your machine (not in VM), please for instructions from here (it's important to intsall JAVA locally first): https://spark.apache.org/docs/latest/api/python/getting_started/install.html.
+First, you have to install all the requirements to run Spark on your machine (not in VM), please for instructions from here (it's important to install JAVA locally first): https://spark.apache.org/docs/latest/api/python/getting_started/install.html.

 Make sure you have all required libraries installed with the same version as it is on the cluster.

-Then you can connect to the cluster using Jupyter Notebook (or just any python script).
+Then you can connect to the cluster using Jupyter Notebook (or just any Python script).

 You can see an example of creating a spark session from this notebook: notebooks/session.ipynb.